onfido/onfido-sdk-ui/README.md

 - **`onComplete {Function} optional`**

   Callback that fires when both the document and face have successfully been captured and uploaded.
 It returns an object that contains both captures.
-This event data should sent to your backend where the full [API requests](#uploading-files-to-onfido-api) will be made.
+This event data should sent to your backend where the full [API requests](https://documentation.onfido.com/#create-check) will be made.

-  Here is an `onComplete` callback example, making use of the `getCaptures` convenience function:
+  Here is an `onComplete` callback example:

   ```js
   Onfido.init({